momustafam/Case-Study-Projects/Data-Science/Automatidata/README.md

 - The construction stage is where we will build models that will allow us access to hidden relationships locked within data.
 - The execution stage is where we will present the findings of our analysis, receive feedback, and make revisions as necessary.

-### The project tasks were:
+### The extracted tasks are:
 -	Establish structure for project workflow
 -	Write a project proposal
 -	Compile summary information about the data
 -	Begin exploring the data